-- (a) Appear at a scheduled proceeding after receiving notice; - (b) Submit required documents after being provided with a deadline for such submission; or - (c) Inform this Office of a change of address which results in correspondence being returned.
+- (b) Submit required documents after being provided with a deadline for such submission; or - (c) Inform this Office of a change of address which results in correspondence being returned.

 This Office has consistently held that, failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline for such submission.
 Here, Employee was warned in the June 26, 2013, and August 16, 2013, Orders that failure to comply could result in sanctions, including dismissal.
 Employee did not provide a written response to either Order.
 Both were required for a proper resolution of this matter on its merits.
-I find that Employee's failure to prosecute his appeal is a violation of OEA Rule 621.
+I find that Employee's failure to prosecute her appeal is a violation of OEA Rule 621.
 Accordingly, I further find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office and this represents another reason why this appeal should be dismissed.